Showing posts with label Erasure. Show all posts

 The backing track for "I'll Be There" is archetypical Vince Clarke, yet the analogue synthesizers seem to be handled much more imaginatively this time around.
 I'm guessing Vince began using Logic Pro for this album as the music has both a greater depth and possesses a polished edge that had been lacking on some predecessors.
 "Because Our Love Is Real" has almost nursery rhyme style verses which are punctuated by a more mature chorus.
 This song made me reflect on the prominence of Andy's performance and the restraint being shown in the backing tracks.

 Another magnificent single "Don't Say You Love Me" opens side two with an amazing flourish.
 The pulsating synths and vocoder effects rumble under Andy's soaring vocals in a way that I find fascinating.
 The next track "All This Time Still Failing Out of Love" sounds a bit like ABBA being recorded in a rave style.
 The reflective mid tempo "I Broke It All In Two" is a great piece of song writing that is well executed.
 The low point of the album is the unfinished sounding "Sweet Surrender".
-However, given that this song is still better than anything they had recorded in the proceeding 8 years I can live with it.
+However, given that this song is still better than anything they had recorded in the preceding 8 years I can live with it.

 The ending of this album is something special.
 Everything about "I Bet You're Mad at Me" is pretty much perfect.
 The melody is complimented by Vince's swell of synth effects until we reach the all too brief crescendo.
 A magnificent end to an album that restored my faith in Erasure.
 4/5